KU Entomology History

 A notable aspect of development of the Snow Museum and Department of Entomology has been the long association between them of most members of the faculty.
 Snow was curator of the entomology collection in addition to his various academic duties until 1901.
 Care of the Museum was the assumed by Prof. Samual J. Hunter, who headed the Department for 23 years (until 1924).
 Hunter was succeeded by Prof. Herbert H. Hungerford, a world-renowned authority on aquatic Hemiptera, who directed the museum for 25 years (1924–1949) and was at the same time Chairman of the Department of Entomology.

 Prof. Charles D. Michener, world authority on the behavior, systematics and general biology of bees, followed Hungerford in the administration of the department and the museum.
 In 1970, Michener was given the title of Director of the entomology museum, and the position was formally separated from Chairmanship of the Department of Entomology.
 Prof. George W. Byers, a specialist in crane flies and Mecoptera, succeeded Michener as Director of the museum in 1983.
-James S. Ashe, a specialist on the systematics and evolution of staphylinid beetles, replaced Byers as Director of the museum upon Byers' retirement in 1988.
+James S. Ashe, a specialist on the systematics and evolution of staphylinid beetles, replaced Byers as Director of the museum upon Byers’ retirement in 1988.
 The position of Director of the museum nominally ceased to exist in 1994 when the entomology museum became a division of what is now the KU Biodiversity Institute, and the head of the unit became retitled as the Curator-in-Charge.
 Ashe acted as Curator-in-Charge from 1994 until 2005, with a break in 2001–2002 while he was on sabbatical in Australia.
 Michael S. Engel has held the position of Curator-in-Charge from 2001–2002 and from 2005 to 2023.
 Andrew E.Z.
-Short became Assistant Curator in 2009 and is currently a senior curator.
+Short joined as Assistant Curator in 2009 and is curator today.